ericharris/wttrin-dockerized/README.md

 ## Future to-do
 * move the geoip database to a download/unzip function in the Dockerfile to reduce size of this project and keep the db up to date
+* Use a smaller base image geared to python apps to reduce the docker image size